 Take the circle fabric (mat) and mark with the washable marker where the four quarters are (if the fabric was folded again it would be the side where the fabric meets).

 Next, pin the side fabric onto the mat (circle fabric); the folds of the side fabric will be facing the inside of the circle.

 TIP: Make sure you can still see the marked spots of the circle and start pinning the side fabric at one of these marks.

-After coming all the way around, pin the start trim pieces into place (it should already be pinned) and overlap the end of the trim pinning it in place also.
-Find the end of the start piece and measure 1” away from the edge, mark the end of the trim piece (it’s overlapping the other) to this measurement.
+After coming all the way around, pin the starting trim pieces into place (it should already be pinned) and overlap the end of the trim, pinning it in place also.
+Find the end of the start piece and measure 1” away from the edge, mark the end of the trim piece (it overlaps the other) to this measurement.

 This marked spot is where you will cut the end of the trim and sew the two pieces (start and end) together using a 1/2” seam.